stephancill/stupid-wallet/CONTRIBUTING.md

 - **EIP‑6963**: Provider announces over window events; DApps can discover this provider without clobbering `window.ethereum`.
 - **Request path**:
   1. Injected provider posts a message to the window (`stupid-wallet-inject`).
-  2. Content script listens and forwards to background via `browser.runtime.sendMessage`.
+  2. Content script relays to background via `browser.runtime.sendMessage`.
-  3. Background queries native/handler (or shared storage) and returns the result to content script.
+  3. Background queries native/handler (or shared storage) and returns the result; for consented flows it first replies `{ pending: true }`.
+  4. On `{ pending: true }`, the content script displays a modal and then sends a `WALLET_CONFIRM` to background; background finalizes by calling native and returns `{ result }` or `{ error }`.
-  4. Content script posts the response back to the injected provider, which resolves the original request.
+  5. Content script posts the final response back to the injected provider, which resolves the original request.

 ### Code Layout